5 Office Design Trends That Are Here to Stay

 THE PRIORITY SHIFT FROM EFFICIENCY TO HAPPINESS

 Everyone wants to be comfortable in their workspace.
-Designing an office around the needs of the employee is key to supporting them as human beings, not just as cogs in the business machine.
+Designing an office around the needs of the employees is key to supporting them as human beings, not just as cogs in the business machine.

 “…if a company’s view of a worker is that they’re just their job, that’s all they’re likely to get.
 On the other hand, organizations that recognize their people as whole human beings enable them to bring more to the table.”